-New Yorkers grade one of their own: President Donald Trump
+President Donald Trump’s first 100 days: NYC weighs in - amNewYork

 “Refugees are coming here for safety, of course,” he said.
 “I’m more toward letting them in, but be careful who you let in.
 I could see his points, but the way he goes about them, he’s kind of radical.”

-Great Kills, Staten Island, resident Mike Ferraro, 61, voted for Trump and acknowledged the president has hit some road blocks, but said he isn’t too blame.
+Great Kills, Staten Island, resident Mike Ferraro, 61, voted for Trump and acknowledged the president has hit some road blocks, but said he isn’t to blame.

 “Trump wants to protect Americans,” said Ferraro, a court officer, who added that he doesn’t like the concept of sanctuary cities.
-“You’re putting the safety of illegal aliens over the safety of citizens.”
+He said that puts the safety of people who are living here illegally over the safety of citizens.

 Infrastructure:

-Anne Marie Hassett, 62, a homemaker from Great Kills, SI, said she wishes Trump would “stop tweeting and act more presidential” while sharpening his focus on domestic issues he campaigned on: bringing back jobs and infrastructure.
+Anne Marie Hassett, 62, a homemaker from Great Kills, said she wishes Trump would “stop tweeting and act more presidential” while sharpening his focus on domestic issues he campaigned on: bringing back jobs and infrastructure.

 “We need new roads, trains and bridges.
 I’m from Staten Island, so of course we need a better way to get to Manhattan,” she said.
 “Look at our bridges, they all haven’t been repaired in decades, he needs to address that.
 He has the right ideas on infrastructure, but he keeps getting sidetracked on silly things.”